Medical Fitness for recreational diving

 Diabetes presents several issues for diving.
 Firstly there are the problems caused by the diabetes - increased risks of heart, kidney, eye, vascular and nerve damage.
 Any of these could lead to additional problems whilst scuba diving.
 Secondly there are problems potentially caused by the treatments - hypoglycaemia.
 Hypoglycaemia underwater is extremely serious.
 Therefore, anyone with diabetes needs careful assessment, advice and information on the increased risks.
 There is a useful article on diabetes and diving and advice available on the UKDMC website (click here.)

-Fitness for recreational diving in Spain, France and their territories
+Fitness for recreational diving in France

 Fitness for recreational diving in Australia